adammaj1/parameter_external_angle/boettcher.md

 z+1/2-1/(8 z)+5/(16 z^2)-53/(128 z^3)+127/(256 z^4)-677/(1024 z^5)+2221/(2048 z^6)-61133/(32768 z^7)+205563/(65536 z^8)-1394207/(262144 z^9)+4852339/(524288 z^10)+O[1/z]^11
 ```

->
-The series expansion of the inverse of  Phi_M(c)  does not work because it converges very slowly close to the boundary.
-If it was faster,  M  would be known to be [locally connected](https://en.wikipedia.org/wiki/Mandelbrot_set#Local_connectivity).
->
-Wolf Jung

 ![Boettcher and multiplier map on the parameter plane](boettcher.png)